PsinaDev/FunctionHandler/README.md

 ### Set Handler Parameters

 Batch-writes all parameter values on an existing handler with typed input pins.
-Resolves function signature from the connected handler — generates one input pin per parameter.
+Resolves function signature from the connected handler, generates one input pin per parameter.

 **Features:**
 - Typed input pins for every function parameter